 Although I had discussed flying in the past with Doug Happe, I hadn't realized that he was quite active, and had acquired his own airplane a few years ago.
 When Doug and I recently met, I asked what aircraft he'd been flying lately, and he pointed at his sweatshirt, which read - 'Jump in a Lake'.
 I had little background on the Lake amphibian, so we agreed to keep in touch, and trade some flights in the Lake for some soaring time for Doug.

 Doug is the proud owner of a Lake 250 Renegade amphibian, which he bases at the Auburn, WA airport.
-The Lake Amphibian was designed and built as an amphibious aircraft, not converted as float plane.
+The Lake Amphibian was designed and built as an amphibious aircraft.
 The Lake Amphibian evolved from the Grumman line of great amphibians, the Widgeon, Goose and Albatross, and is currently the only FAA certified new hull, single engine amphibian being built.

 The Lake 250 is equipped with a Lycoming IO-540 engine, which is controlled by unique throttle and prop controls located on the cockpit roof, instead of down on the cockpit console.
 We taxied out with the large gull wings open, enjoying the beautiful late spring temperatures.
 Once we were buttoned up, Doug applied power and we lifted off and sucked up the gear, affording us a surprisingly nice climb rate, even with four of us onboard.